dechristopher/tegola-omt/README.md

 This repository contains an example `style.json` derived from the MapTiler Streets style.
 Font stacks and sprite sheets are included in the `carto` directory and must be hosted alongside the tiles on some webserver.
 Be sure to change the URL to the tiles, glyphs, and sprites in the `style.json` when deploying.
-There are a few issues with sprites for various icons, most notably highway icons.
+Be mindful of CORS issues.
+There are a few known issues with sprites for various icons, most notably highway icons.
 A PR investigating and fixing would be appreciated.

 Alternatively, you can use one of many
 [open-source MVT styles](https://openmaptiles.org/styles/) compatible with the